How to Grow and Care for Monstera Deliciosa

 It is important to emphasize that the monstera’s demand for moisture increases in the Spring and Summer during active growth, particularly in the Spring if you are using fertilizer which can accelerate growth.

-Additionally if your in a hot and dry climate, it may be necessary to water monstera every 5-7 days as low humidity can sap water from the leaves and high temperatures increase evaporation from the soil.
+Additionally, if you are in a hot and dry climate, it may be necessary to water Monstera every 5-7 days as low humidity can sap water from the leaves, and high temperatures increase evaporation from the soil.

 How Often to Water Monstera In Winter

-The monstera’s growth rate decreases significantly in response to fewer hours of daylight which reduces the rate at which the roots uptake moisture.
+In Winter, I always see my monstera’s growth rate decrease significantly in response to fewer daylight hours, which reduces the rate at which the roots take up moisture.
 This can cause the monstera’s potting soil to remain damp for too long.

-However, if you are using indoor heating in Winter, this can dry out the potting soil and sap moisture from the leaves so always locate your monstera on the other side of the room as mist the leaves regularly to maintain a humid micro climate to prevent the leaves turning brown at the edges.
+However, suppose you are using indoor heating in Winter like I do.
+In that case, this can dry out the potting soil and sap moisture from the leaves, so I always locate my monstera on the other side of the room and mist the leaves regularly to maintain a humid microclimate to prevent the leaves from turning brown at the edges.

 Monstera Humidity Requirements (Mist Monstera Regularly)

-Monstera are native the humid tropical jungles of Guatemala so they often appreciate some additional humidity when grown indoors, particularly if you live in a hot and dry climate that is significantly at odds with their preferred growing conditions.
+Monstera are native to the humid tropical jungles of Guatemala, so they often appreciate some additional humidity when grown indoors, particularly if you live in a hot and dry climate that is significantly at odds with their preferred growing conditions.

-However monstera are hardy and adaptable and I have seen them growing in less then ideal conditions with lower levels of humidity.
+However, monstera is hardy and adaptable, and I have seen them growing in less than ideal conditions with lower levels of humidity.

 Misting also helps reduce excess water loss from monstera plants can help ensure the monstera has right balance of moisture.